Learning Non-linear Wavelet Transformation via Normalizing Flow: Theoretical details

-Transformations Eq.~(\ref{eq:Harrlifting}), Eq.~(\ref{eq:highVar}), and Eq.~(\ref{eq:lowVar}) can be converted into convolutional neural networks.
-However, the activation function ReLu eliminates negative values, which causes trouble.
-To circumvent this, we can use more than $6$ channels, and distribute opposite values of the input on the other $3$ channels.
-Then at the last layer, we remove the ReLu operation, and join these channels back.
+One obstacle of converting the change terms is that the activation function ReLu of CNN eliminates negative values.
+To circumvent this, one can use hidden-layer CNNs with more than $6$ channels, and distribute opposite values of the input on the other $3$ channels.
+Then at the last layer, one removes the last ReLu activation, and converts these channels back into a $3$-channel output.

-For example, to init a LeGall wavelet flow, we write NICE transformations Eq.~(\ref{eq:vanillaNICE}) as follows.
+For example, to initialize a LeGall wavelet LWT, we write the coupling, Eq.~(\ref{eq:1Dcoupling}), as follows.